Jcrash29/jcrash29.github.com/travels/_posts/2015-10-29-honeymoon.md

 We than continues our ride through the city to the lake where we encountered many large black swans and a beautiful view.
 We spent some time shopping in the boutiques and than proceeded back to the motel for a rest before we continued our day.

+## Geysers

+After a short rest the motel owner dropped us off at a local Maori geyser attraction.
+We went on a 1 hour tour of some amazing wood carving and basket weaving.
+Before we were taken down to the mud pools and geysers.

+The geyser is the largest in New Zealand, and went off for about 20 minutes.
+I don't entirely understand how geysers work and am now determined to create my own smaller geyser.

+After the tour Marissa and I walked back to the motel for a quick rest and to determine where we would eat dinner.
+With only the bikes at our disposal we decided upon a restaurant that featured local New Zealand cooking.
+What we discovered when we got to the restaurant is that New Zealand food is just like American food, just with more lamb and better beef.
+So therefore the meal was lovely.
+Though we once again did struggle with paying the check (do we ask him for it?
+Will he bring it to us?
+Etc)

+On the way home we stopped at a local grocery store to pick some items up for our 8 hour bus ride tomorrow.
+We had a great time looking at their biscuits (cookies).
+We were also continually amused by their signs which said things such as: "I'm already saving you from opening the front door".

 # Quotes